AkashBammannavar/Dockerized_Python_PostgreSQL_App/README.md

 <img width="521" height="221" alt="image" src="https://github.com/user-attachments/assets/f3990931-18f5-4cf4-a983-79832444755d" />

+Uses the lightweight official Python image (python:3.10-slim).

+Sets /app as the working directory inside the container.

+Copies the Python file into the container.

+Installs the PostgreSQL driver (psycopg2-binary) and runs the Python program.

 4. Build the app image
+   The docker build command creates a Docker image using the Dockerfile.

+   The image is given the name my-python-app.

+   Docker packages Python, dependencies, and application code together.

+  docker images confirms that the build was successful.
    Open your terminal

    <img width="497" height="417" alt="image" src="https://github.com/user-attachments/assets/69a8601f-9ec1-441a-addc-5f3c789acf61" />